awsdocs/amazon-rds-user-guide/doc_source/CHAP_Oracle.md

 The following parameter is not supported in Oracle 12c Version 12\.2\.0\.1 and later:
 + sec\_case\_sensitive\_logon

-#### Amazon RDS Security Changes for Oracle 12c Version 12\.2\.0\.1<a name="Oracle.Concepts.FeatureSupport.12cV2.Security"></a>
+#### Amazon RDS security changes for Oracle 12c version 12\.2\.0\.1<a name="Oracle.Concepts.FeatureSupport.12cV2.Security"></a>

 In Oracle 12c version 12\.2\.0\.1, direct grant of the privilege `ADMINISTER DATABASE TRIGGER` is required for the owners of database\-level triggers\.
 During a major version upgrade to Oracle 12c version 12\.2\.0\.1, Amazon RDS grants this privilege to any user that owns a trigger so that the trigger owner has the required privileges\.
 For more information, see the My Oracle Support document [2275535\.1](https://support.oracle.com/epmos/faces/DocContentDisplay?id=2275535.1)\.

-### Oracle 12c Version 12\.1\.0\.2 with Amazon RDS<a name="Oracle.Concepts.FeatureSupport.12cV1Overview"></a>
+### Oracle 12c version 12\.1\.0\.2 with Amazon RDS<a name="Oracle.Concepts.FeatureSupport.12cV1Overview"></a>

 Oracle 12c version 12\.1\.0\.2 brings over 500 new features and updates from the previous version\.
 In this section, you can find the features and changes important to using Oracle 12c version 12\.1\.0\.2 on Amazon RDS\.
 For a complete list of the changes, see the [Oracle 12c version 12\.1 documentation](http://docs.oracle.com/database/121/index.htm)\.
-For a complete list of features supported by each Oracle 12c edition, see [Permitted Features, Options, and Management Packs by Oracle Database Edition](https://docs.oracle.com/database/121/DBLIC/editions.htm#DBLIC116) in the Oracle documentation\.
+For a complete list of features supported by each Oracle 12c edition, see [Permitted features, options, and management packs by Oracle database edition](https://docs.oracle.com/database/121/DBLIC/editions.htm#DBLIC116) in the Oracle documentation\.

 Oracle 12c version 12\.1\.0\.2 includes 16 new parameters that impact your Amazon RDS DB instance, and also 18 new system privileges, several no longer supported packages, and several new option group settings\.
 For more information on these changes, see the following sections\.

-#### Amazon RDS Parameter Changes for Oracle 12c Version 12\.1\.0\.2<a name="Oracle.Concepts.FeatureSupport.12c.Parameters"></a>
+#### Amazon RDS parameter changes for Oracle 12c version 12\.1\.0\.2<a name="Oracle.Concepts.FeatureSupport.12c.Parameters"></a>

 Oracle 12c version 12\.1\.0\.2 includes 16 new parameters in addition to several parameters with new ranges and new default values\.